kahinimehta/HanabiTask/implementation_details.md

 ```

 **AI Knowledge**:
-- Knows true sequence (game objective)
+- ✅ Knows true sequence (game objective)
-- Can see participant's cards
+- ✅ Can see participant's cards
-- Cannot see its own cards
+- ❌ Cannot see its own cards
--  Must rely on hints to learn about own cards (color and positino info required to play)
+- ❌ Must rely on hints to learn about own cards

 **Data Structures**: